lekstonjm/pytlas-clock/Readme.md

 clock skill for pytlas ![License]( https://img.shields.io/badge/License-GPL%20v3-blue.svg)
 ===============================

-The clock skill that gives you time.
+The  skill that gives you time and who helps you to make your boiled eggs a success every time.

-A skill powered by the open, non intrusive and super easy  pytlas assistant framework
+Powered by the open, non intrusive and super easy pytlas assistant framework

 see for details: https://github.com/atlassistant/pytlas